typesupply/opentype-cookbook/readme.md

 Thanks to the Adobe Type Department for developing the .fea syntax.
 It gets criticized from time to time, but it is actually a great abstraction of the GSUB, GPOS and GDEF binary data structures.
 I've tried, and failed, to invent a better syntax several times. .fea is hard to beat.
 Thanks Adobe!

+Special thanks to Ben Kiel, Frank Grießhammer and Miguel Sousa for graciously reading, editing and making suggestions about early drafts of this document.

 # Licenses, Copyrights and Credits